Lucky-Kashyap/JS-interview-practice/README.md

 - sort method sort values in unicode value . first letter in a ascending order

 - a>b 1 b>a -1

+## Day 2

+#### Programming Question: HAsh Tag Generator

+- You are required to implement a function generateHAsh that generates a hash tag from a given input string.

+- The hash tag should be constructed as follows:

+- The input string should be converted to a hash tag format, where each word is capitalized and concatenated together without spaces.

+- If the length of the input string is greater then 280 characters or if the input string is empty or contains only whitespaces, the function should return false.

+- Otherwise the function should return the generated hash tag prefixed with #.

+- write a function generateHAsh to accomplish this task

+- generatehash
+  - input str = 'my name is lucky kashyap';
+  - output #MyNameIsLuckyKashyap

 # Interview Prep